- Author: Tariq Munir

 - Posted: November 19, 2024

-CFO’s Digital Horizon: Five AI trends to watch out in next 5 Years!
+CFO’s Digital Horizon: Five AI trends to watch in the next 5 Years!

 An unprecedented amount of investment is going behind AI.
 International Data Corporation (IDC) predicts global spending on AI to reach $632 billion by 2028.
 The last couple of years have been a renaissance moment for AI mainly driven by cheap, virtually unlimited cloud computing and our ability to generate, store, and categorize scores of data.